hackerman723/Test/README.md

 ### Local Transformers.js fallback

-If a Hugging Face token is not configured—or if Hugging Face fails during a request—the server loads the open-source [`Xenova/whisper-small.en`](https://huggingface.co/Xenova/whisper-small.en) model through `@xenova/transformers` and `@xenova/ffmpeg`.
+If a Hugging Face token is not configured—or if Hugging Face fails during a request—the server loads the open-source [`Xenova/whisper-small.en`](https://huggingface.co/Xenova/whisper-small.en) model through `@xenova/transformers`.
 This runs fully within your Node.js process—ideal for private demos or offline scenarios.
 You can customise the model with `LOCAL_MODEL_ID` if you prefer a multilingual or larger checkpoint.

 ## Local development